New Jersey Construction Accident Lawyer

 Death: Unfortunately, there are many instances when workers sustain fatal injuries while on the construction site.
 Every day, three workers across the United States are killed while working in construction.
 Losing a loved one to a construction accident can have a devastating impact on surviving family members.
 The loss of income can make dealing with financial obligations difficult.

-If you or someone you love were injured on a construction site, or your loved one died, as a result of someone else’s negligence, it is important to contact Brady, Brady & Reilly, LLC as soon as possible.
+If you or someone you love were injured on a construction site, or your loved one died, as a result of someone else’s negligence, it is important to contact a New Jersey or Jersey City personal injury attorney from Brady, Brady & Reilly, LLC as soon as possible.
 You may be entitled to compensation for your injuries and other damages.

 Who Is Liable For A Construction Site Accident?